PERM Labor Certification

 What is a labor certification (PERM)?

 A permanent labor certification (“PERM”) is a form that an employer must obtain from the U.S. Department of Labor (DOL) before petitioning for a foreign worker for permanent residency (“green card”).
-For most employment-based immigrant visa petitions, the U.S. employer must demonstrate through PERM labor certification process that there are not sufficient U.S. workers able, willing, qualified, and available to accept the position offered to the foreign worker and that the employment will not adversely affect the wages and working conditions of similarly employed U.S. workers.
+For most employment-based immigrant visa petitions, the U.S. employer must demonstrate through the PERM labor certification process that there are not sufficient U.S. workers able, willing, qualified, and available to accept the position offered to the foreign worker and that the employment will not adversely affect the wages and working conditions of similarly-employed U.S. workers.
 A labor certification is only required if the U.S. employer wishes to hire a foreign worker on a permanent basis for a green card, and is not necessary if the employment is for temporary, non-immigrant visas such as H-1B, L-1, O-1, or TN.

 How do I apply for a labor certification?

-The process of applying for PERM will first start by analyzing the job position offered to the foreign worker and its requirements.
-The employer then obtains a prevailing wage determination from the U.S. DOL to establish what is the wage normally offered for the position in the specific geographic location of the employment.
+The employer will start by analyzing the job position offered to the foreign worker and its requirements.
+The employer then obtains a prevailing wage determination from the U.S. DOL to establish the wage normally offered for the position in the specific geographic location of the employment.
 Once a prevailing wage is established, the employer will have to go through several steps of the recruitment process, such as advertising with a State Workforce Agency and placing advertisements in a newspaper of general circulation.
 Additional recruitments might be required if the job offer is for a professional position.
 The employer must also provide a notice of filing to inform other employees at the company that a labor certification is being filed.
 After all the recruitment steps are completed, the employer must wait for at least 30 days before submitting the labor certification electronically.
 Based on the nature of the job and its requirements, the U.S. DOL may select an application for an audit before making its final decision.
 Audit notices can also be issued by random selection.
 PERM audits are also mostly done electronically, and the employer will need to submit evidence of its recruitment efforts along with other documents that the U.S. DOL might require.
-The entire PERM application process from start to finish typically takes more than a year, especially if it is selected for a DOL audit, so it is important that the employer plans and starts the PERM process well in advance.
+The entire PERM application process from start to finish typically takes more than a year, especially if it is selected for a DOL audit, so it is important that the employer plans ahead and starts the PERM process well in advance.

 Is there a fee to file a labor certification?